-ISO 19115:2005 defines the content of a set of metadata elements, their definitions, data types and inherent dependencies.
+ISO 19115-1:2014 defines the content of a set of metadata elements, their definitions, data types and inherent dependencies.
 The logical model of the metadata specifies the content and not the form of implementation or the form of presentation.
 A primary goal in the management of metadata for resources is the ability to access the metadata and the related resource it describes.
 This requires software implementations using common encoding methods to achieve operational use of the metadata.

 It is necessary to implement the Profile in order to prove compliance.
-ISO/TS 19139:2007 is an XML schema implementation of ISO 19115:2003 and can be used to prove partial compliance to ISO 19115:2003 and the S-100 metadata profile.
-IHO has developed additional Schematron rules to enforce the additional restriction for the fileIdentifier element.
-Proof of compliance to this profile be via validation of the XML document instances against the ISO/TS 19139:2007 XML Schema Definition (XSDs) and the S-100 Schematron Metadata Rules.
+ISO/TS 19115-3:2016 is an XML schema implementation of ISO 19115-1:2014 and can be used to prove partial compliance to ISO 19115-1:2014 and the S-100 metadata profile.
+IHO has developed additional Schematron rules to enforce the additional restriction for the metadataldentifier element.
+Proof of compliance to this profile be via validation of the XML document instances against the ISO/TS 19115-3:2016 XML Schema Definition (XSDs) and the S-100 Schematron Metadata Rules.

-While the S100_Metadata class specializes the MD_Metadata class, the specialization only involves restricting fileIdentifier from optional to mandatory.
+While the S100_Metadata class specializes the MD_Metadata class, the specialization only involves restricting metadataldentifier from optional to mandatory.
 Therefore the MD_Metadata root element must be used instead of the S100_Metadata for XML instances of S-100 metadata in order to ensure interoperability with ISO standards and software tool.